Tag Archives: computer generated images

 Continue reading

-That can happen on programming projects, too.
+That happens on programming projects, too.
 Exposure to the Smalltalk and Lisp communities gave me a view of code as a living thing that evolves (sometimes daily) as all living things do.

 I’ll write about that sometime, but today I just want to show off my Tardis!